workkkfor2012/gemini-coder/README.md

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">Context selection</span>

 Coding agents are designed to offload the burden of relevant context selection from the programmer.
 With today's advancements in LLMs capabilities, the technology is dramatically accelerating the pace a new code is created.
 For some it is too fast too keep up though.
-Over time, they lose confidence in their knowledge of the codebase they work on.
-Verifying AI-suggested changes becomes challenging, and bugs or unintended behaviors slip in more easily than ever.
+Over time, they lose confidence in their understanding of the codebase they work on.
+Verifying AI-suggested changes can become challenging, making it easier for bugs or unintended behaviors to slip in.

 CWC does not prompt-engineer any form of autonomous AI assistance, instead, it expects programmer to be constantly in the loop with the evolving codebase by requiring careful context selection.

-This friction rewards in:
+The benefits of this friction include:

-- building mental model of the codebase,
+- developing a mental model of the codebase
-- zero idle time waiting for the AI to figure things out,
+- eliminating idle time while waiting for the AI to figure things out,
-- speed, quality and cost efficiency of AI-assistance.
+- improved speed, quality, and cost efficiency of AI assistance.

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">Chatbot initialization</span>